vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 When editing your code with Visual Studio, you can set break-points in your C# code.
 Then [attach](https://learn.microsoft.com/en-us/visualstudio/debugger/attach-to-running-processes-with-the-visual-studio-debugger?view=vs-2022) to vvvv.exe and see the break-points hit.

 ## Examples
-Every public member of a public class you write in C# will turn into a VL node.
-You can also attach the [`ProcessNode`](https://github.com/vvvv/VL.StandardLibs/blob/main/VL.Core/src/Import/ProcessNodeAttribute.cs) attribute to a public class to make it available as a node.

 Here are some simple examples and a few more details that will help you create your own nodes.
 Those are also available via: https://github.com/vvvv/VL.DemoLib